pigoz/lat/README.md

       end
 ```
 **NOTE** Rename and remove any fields you want.
 Make sure that the note type have all these fields.
+**TODO** Make this configurable

 ### Myougiden
 [Install myougiden](https://github.com/melissaboiko/myougiden) if haven't already and you need compile the dictionary database at least once
 ```bash
 $ sudo updatedb-myougiden -f
 ```

 ## Improvement from [mpv-nihongo](https://github.com/pigoz/mpv-nihongo)

 - Code is much better, and every part is test driven which makes adding new features easier
 - Dictionary access is multithreaded
 - Generated furigana matches the sigle Kanji, which results in a much nicer alignment. i.e.: 先[せん] 生[せい] instead of 先生[せんせい].
 I have a very visual memory so this helped me immensely, and was the feature I could not add to mpv-nihongo since the code was so bad.
 - You can also add stuff to Anki that comes from books (and the code uses TTS to create audio)
+- Blacklist based on your subs2srs deck